1. Key messages

 (*) reference population: European standard population 2010

-Lung cancer and COVID-19 are the main causes of premature deaths in Belgium
+Lung cancer is the leading cause of premature deaths in Belgium

-Based on age-adjusted premature mortality rates, lung cancer and COVID-19 were the leading causes of death in 2021 for both men and women.
-In third place for men was ischemic heart disease and for women breast cancer.
+Based on age-adjusted premature mortality rates, lung cancer was the leading cause of premature death in 2022 for both men and women.
+In second place for men was ischemic heart disease, and for women, breast cancer.

-When expressed in the number of potential years of life lost (PYLL), a measure that takes age at death into account, then the ranking is different.
-In men, suicide then becomes the leading cause of death, followed by COVID-19 and lung cancer.
-Among women, breast cancer takes first place, followed by lung cancer and suicide.
-Transport accidents also appear in sixth place among men.
+When expressed in the number of potential years of life lost (PYLL), the ranking is different.
+PYLL is a measure that takes age at death into account, giving more weight to deaths occurring at younger ages.
+In men, suicide then becomes the leading cause of death, followed by lung cancer and ischaemic heart disease.
+Among women, breast cancer takes first place, followed by suicide and lung cancer.
+Transport accidents also appear in fifth place among men.

 - Men